BBVA/qed/rtd_docs/source/home/trust_model.rst

 - The **information** itself to which the users want to add transparency.
 - A set of **actors** that interacts with the information in different ways.
-- A **mapping function** that translates the information space to a univocal event that can serve as input for QED.
+- A **mapping function** that translates the information space to a univocal event that serves as input for QED.

-It is clear that the information depends on the nature of the problem we are dealing with and likewise, the shape the mapping function takes is closely linked to it.
-For their part, the actors can be grouped in three categories or roles:
+It is clear that the information depends on the nature of the problem we are dealing with, and likewise, the mapping function definition is closely linked to it.
+Actors can be grouped in three categories or roles:

 - Sources of information.